Who is this Neal guy?

 Volunteering on the USS Olympia, 1988

-My cartoons were very popular and again I started hearing about the talent I had and that I should be doing something with it.
+My cartoons were very popular and again I started hearing about this talent that I had which should not be wasted.
 I listened, but still didn’t think that there was any real quality to what I was doing.
-Most all of what I drew was from memory, so the results were not exact.
+Most all of what I drew was from memory so the results were mere representations of the subjects.
 My people came out mostly as caricatures.
 One day I decided that perhaps I should get more disciplined and see what I could draw.
 I decided to work on people first by using models in advertisements.
 I was surprised at how easy it was for me to draw people from a photograph.
 Maybe there was something there after all.

 Happier days with Jane in Europe, 1992

-Then one day my world changed when I met a woman who had a mutual interest in classical music and music from the 1920's and 30's.
+My world really changed when I met a woman who had a mutual interest in classical music and tolerated music from the 1920's and 30's.
 My wife Jane.
-I wasn’t going to marry just anyone and that, Jane was not.
-She was intelligent, and articulate.
-Jane accentuated my talents, and tempered my faults.
+I wasn’t going to marry just anyone, and that, Jane was not.
+She was intelligent and articulate.
+Jane accentuated my talents and tempered my faults.
 The kindest and most genuine person I have ever met.
 She, more than anyone else motivated me to explore my art and in directions I never considered.
-Having been an art history major in college, she loved going to art museums ( places that I never had any real interest in going to in the past ) but it was fun with her and she taught me a great deal.
+Having been an art history major in college, she loved going to art museums ( places that I never had any real interest in visting ) but it was fun with her and she taught me a great deal.
 I started looking at the paintings and thinking that I too could do this.
-But color! wait a minute, that was something I had only done with pencil and was not too happy with the result.
-Instead, I decided to get really serious with my pencil work and created the series of World War II aviation art.
+But color! wait a minute, that was something I had only attempted in the past and was not too happy with the result.
+So instead, I decided to get really serious with my pencil work and created the series of World War II aviation art.
 I showed the aviation art around and people wanted to buy them.
-Instead of selling them, I had prints made and with the wonder of the internet and Ebay started selling the prints to an audience of millions.
-Using my technical background I designed my own website to see if there really was any interest in my other art.
+Instead of selling the originals I had prints made.
+And with the wonder of the internet and Ebay started selling the prints to an audience of millions.
+Using my technical background I wrote my own code and created this website to see if there really was any interest in my other art.
 Sure enough, there was.

 Hiking in New Hampshire, 1992

-For Christmas of 2003 Jane gave me an easel.
+For Christmas of 2003 Jane gave me an easel in an attempt to have me try oils again.
 I went right to work.
 The paintings in my on-line gallery are the result ( they are in the order that they were painted, my first one, a Vermont landscape is not shown ) If it were not for Jane, there is no doubt that the only paintings that you would have seen from me would have been ships and planes.
 I wanted to show her that I was capable of much more.
-Then one day in March of 2005, tragedy struck us out of the blue.
+Then one day in March of 2005, tragedy struck us.
 My beloved wife Jane, mother of our children, was diagnosed with a serious form of leukemia.
-We fought it together, but Jane did not survive the treatment.
+We fought it together, but Jane did not survive the treatments.
 What a terrible disease.
 I don’t know how Jane was able to gather the strength to fight for the 5 months that she did.
 I don't know if I could have done the same.

 Kayaking with my daughters, 2004

-Now, paintings will come fewer and far between as I focus all my efforts toward raising my 2 daughters.
-I will continue my art, and perhaps when my daughters are older, I will have additional time to pursue more painting.
-Hopefully you will poke around my website and find an image that you like to look at.
-The biggest thrill to me is that somebody out there likes something that I drew so much that they would be willing to pay for it and hang it on their wall.
-I never thought that this would ever happen with my feeble scratchings.
-Who would have guessed!
+New paintings came fewer and far between as I focused all my efforts toward raising our 2 daughters.
+Now that they have matured into fine adults and are on their own I have additonal free time to pursue more painting.
+Hopefully you will take the opportunity to poke around my website and find an image that you like to look at and perhaps purchase.
+The biggest thrill to me is that somebody out there likes something that I rendered so much that they would display a print of it on their wall.
+Who would have guessed from my feeble scratchings of years ago.

 Neal Painting, 2006